 Testing and Equipment Requirements

-What kind of equipment do I need in order to take the LSAT?
+What kind of equipment do I need in order to take the LSAT remotely?

-- A quiet, well-lit, private room in which to take the test with a table or desk
+- A quiet, well-lit, private, enclosed room in which to take the test with a table or desk and a chair.
+Please note that transparent glass walls are not considered part of a private room and are prohibited.

 - Administrative rights to the computer on which you’ll take the test.
 (This is so you can download the required proctoring software.)

-We encourage you to test your machine using ProctorU’s convenient tool as soon as you have created your ProctorU account, and to familiarize yourself with the test’s user interface by trying our free practice tests and tutorials on LawHub®.
+We encourage you to test your machine using Prometric’s convenient tool before scheduling opens, and to familiarize yourself with the test’s user interface by trying our free practice tests and tutorials on LawHub®.
 This will ensure that you know how to eliminate and select responses.

-What if I don't have all the equipment that I need to take the test (i.e., a webcam, a compatible computer, etc.)?
+What if I don’t have all the equipment that I need, or a quiet and private room with a strong, stable internet connection to take the LSAT remotely?

-We understand that some candidates may not have access to a quiet or private room in which to take a remotely proctored test.
-LSAC is working to help every test taker have the equipment and other resources they need to take the LSAT.
+LSAC understands that some candidates may not have access to a quiet or private room in which to take a remotely proctored test.
+Candidates may request to test in person at a designated testing center.

 Test Format and Test Sections